swcarpentry/make-novice/episodes/08-self-doc.md

 extract these descriptions automatically.

 The bash shell can help us here.
-It provides a command called [sed](https://www.gnu.org/software/sed/) which stands for 'stream editor'. `sed` reads in some text, does some filtering, and writes out the filtered text.
+It provides a command called [sed][sed-docs] which stands for 'stream editor'. `sed` reads in some text, does some filtering, and writes out the filtered text.

 So, we could write comments for our rules, and mark then up in a way which `sed` can detect.
 Since Make uses `#` for comments, we can use